ErpNetDocs/tech/whats-new/v26-2/product-management/index.md

 ![picture](pictures/replace_with.png)

-Learn how to use it from [HERE](https://docs.erp.net/tech/modules/general/products/how-to/replace-with.html).
+Learn how to use it [HERE](https://docs.erp.net/tech/modules/general/products/how-to/replace-with.html).

 ### 2. Add a related product